 The Anatomical Changes of Facial Aging

 You can usually estimate someone’s age with just a momentary glance at their face.
 How?
-Facial proportions, skin texture, and sometimes skin color change drastically between childhood and old age.
+It’s because we associate certain facial proportions, shadows, tone and skin texture with general phases of age.

-Babies and children have smooth, uninterrupted facial contours while older people’s faces develop depressions that cause shadows and sagging.
+Babies and children have smooth facial contours without shadows and evenly colored skin while older people’s faces develop depressions that cause shadows, sagging and rough or irregularly colored skin.
 Smooth, highly elastic skin eventually becomes flaccid and thin, with enlarged blood vessels, brown spots, and bumpy growths.

 Volume Loss in the Aging Face

 One of the cruelties of aging is that we tend to lose fat from the upper & mid-face before losing fat in the lower face.
-The inverted triangle shape of the youthful face becomes more of a square as we age, with our cheeks becoming our jowls and our lower facial skin slipping down under our jaw.
+The inverted triangle shape of the youthful face becomes more of a square as we age, with our cheeks becoming our jowls and our lower facial skin falling down under our chins.

 Skin Changes With Aging